IamUSER/Flipper-Fusion/ReadMe.md

 <br>
 <h2 align="center">Animations / Asset Packs:</h2>

-We created our own, new & improved Animation / Asset system, that we can finally reveal.
+XFW adds a new & improved Animation / Asset system.
 It lets you to create and cycle through your own `Asset Packs` with only a few button presses, allowing you to easily load custom Animations and Icons like never before.

 <img src="https://user-images.githubusercontent.com/55334727/214010675-9eddb8f5-1dd6-4cf4-a0ee-e37af8b6c933.PNG" align="left" width="200px"/>
-You can easily create your own pack, or find some user made ones in the discord channel.
+You can easily create your own pack.
 Check <a href="https://github.com/ClaraCrazy/Flipper-Xtreme/wiki/1.-File-Formats">here</a> for a tutorial on creating your own.
-Essentially, we got our own <code>Anims</code> & <code>Icons</code> folders, inside each <code>Asset Pack</code>.
+Essentially, add your own <code>Anims</code> & <code>Icons</code> folders, inside each <code>Asset Pack</code>.

 <br clear="left"/>